AlcoholRehabHelp Logo

 Better Help Logo

 Step four is about sorting through past behavior with complete honesty.
-This step can be challenging because it requires reflection on the damage the AA participant caused in their relationships.
+This step can be challenging because it requires reflection on the damage you caused in your relationships.

 • Understanding your strengths and flaws